-To view our code of ethics and professional standards please click here
+You can view our code of ethics and professional standards.

 AEA membership is for a period of 12 months, or 14 months if you join within 2 months of 1 October, which is the start of the membership year.

-The current membership fee can be found here.
-This fee is reviewed periodically.
+See the current membership fee.
+This is reviewed periodically.

 Your membership will become active as soon as it is submitted.
 From this day, you will have access to our website and other services provided for members.